 Reopening hopes power London shares; Aston Martin soars

+The FTSE 100 has recovered sharply from a brutal selloff in March and is now on course for its biggest two-month percentage jump in two years.
+Still, the index remains about 19% down on the year as macroeconomic data points to a deep global recession.

+After so far resisting easing a nationwide shutdown to avoid another wave of coronavirus infections, Johnson said on Monday outdoor markets and car showrooms could be reopened from June 1, and all other non-essential retail from June 15, sending the retailers index .FTNMX5370 to a more than two-month high.

-BP Plc BP.L and Royal Dutch Shell Plc RDA.L jumped 2.9% and 4.3%, respectively, with oil prices jumping on optimism that a revival in business activity would bring back demand for the commodity.
+BP Plc BP.L and Royal Dutch Shell Plc RDA.L jumped 2.5% and 3.8%, respectively, with oil prices rising on optimism that a revival in business activity would bring back demand for the commodity.
 O/R

-Only three stocks on the FTSE 100 were trading in the red, with early gains led by the travel and leisure .FTNMX5750, construction .FTNMX2350 and banking .FTNMX8350 sectors.
+Only a handful of stocks on the FTSE 100 were trading in the red, with early gains led by the travel and leisure .FTNMX5750, construction .FTNMX2350 and banking .FTNMX8350 sectors.

 ((Sagarika.Jaisinghani@thomsonreuters.com; within U.S. +1 646 223 8780; outside U.S. +91 80 6182 2256;))